yowainwright/yowainwright.github.io/src/pages/about.md

 ---
-title: About me, Jeff Wainwright, a software engineer and surfer in Los Angeles
+title: 'About me, Jeff Wainwright, a software engineer and surfer in Los Angeles'
-date: "2017-07-28"
+date: '2017-07-28'
 layout: post
-readNext: "/"
+readNext: /
-path: "/about/"
+path: /about/
-meta: About Jeff Wainwright, yowainwright on the internet
+meta: >-
+  This is the About page of, me, Jeff Wainwright, "yowainwright" on the internet.
+I'm a software engineer, artist, and person who enjoys athletics, living in Los Angeles.
 post_index: null
 ---